 While such modular architecture has become standard for mobile GUI agents, existing benchmarks still evaluate agents as monolithic pipeline.
 This coarse-grained evaluation leads to three critical problems.

-\textit{\textbf{Unfair Comparisons.}} Different implementations of individual modules can lead to significantly different overall performance.
-Yet existing studies often compare agents without controlling for these differences.
-As a result, performance improvements are often misattributed to a single factor (e.g., underlying LFM performance), overlooking the influence of other components.
-For instance, an agent using Model A with structured prompting~\cite{react,least-to-most,cot} may outperform one using Model B with naive prompting.
-A traditional approach of black-box benchmarking may incorrectly attribute the gain solely to Model A’s superiority, when in fact the prompting strategy may be the real driver.
-Consequently, without disentangled, module-level evaluation, meaningful comparison becomes infeasible.
+\textit{\textbf{Unfair Comparisons.}} Different implementations of individual modules can lead to significant performance differences, yet existing studies often compare agents without controlling for these variations.
+As a result, performance improvements are often misattributed to a single factor (e.g., the underlying LFM), overlooking the impact of other components.
+For instance, an agent using Model A with a Hybrid Modality Parser~\cite{react,least-to-most,cot} may outperform one using Model B with a Text-Only Parser.
+Black-box benchmarking may attribute the gain solely to Model A, when the screen parsing strategy is the real driver.
+Without disentangled, module-level evaluation, meaningful comparison is infeasible.

-\textit{\textbf{Hidden Performance Factors.}} Seemingly minor design choices (e.g., how UI elements are represented or how action history is summarized) can have a profound impact on downstream performance.
-Yet these effects remain invisible under end-to-end evaluation, making it difficult to identify critical bottlenecks or opportunities for optimization.
-Moreover, when an agent fails to complete a task, it is often unclear which part of the agent is responsible: the screen parser (e.g., missing UI elements), the inference prompt (e.g., ambiguous instructions), or the underlying LFM.
-Without fine-grained, component-level evaluation, designing agentic system becomes guesswork rather than systematic engineering.
+\textit{\textbf{Hidden Performance Factors.}} Seemingly minor design choices (e.g., how UI elements are represented or how action history is summarized) can significantly impact downstream performance.
+However, these effects are obscured in end-to-end evaluation, making it difficult to identify critical bottlenecks or optimization opportunities.
+Moreover, when an agent fails, errors may stem from multiple sources: the screen parser (e.g., missing UI elements), the prompt design (e.g., ambiguous instructions), or the underlying LFM.
+Without fine-grained, component-level evaluation, designing agentic systems becomes guesswork rather than systematic engineering.

-\textit{\textbf{Optimization Barriers.}} Optimal module configurations may vary depending on model size, input modality, or even target app domain~\cite{agentsquare, android-lab}.
-Yet studies often blindly employ configurations tested under entirely different settings, adopting "best practices" from prior work without tailoring them to the new context.
-This can lead to agents operating under suboptimal configurations.
-Without granular evaluation, it becomes impossible to systematically identify optimal configuration that best fits the current context.